crisptrutski/matchbox/README.md

    primitives stay the same.
 The most notable difference is that `cljs->js` turns keywords into strings, but we're making no such cast on the JVM.

-   Strings and boolean are stable.
+   Strings and boolean are stable, and stored using the corresponding primitives.
+Keywords are also stable, but are stored as colon-prefixed strings, which are "auto-magically" rehydrated.

    Numbers are stable in JS.
 On the JVM Numbers are stable for the core cases of Long and Double, although  more exotic types like `java.math.BigDec` will be cast down.

-   Keywords are reduced to names in JS.
-On the JVM things get more "interesting": they're picked up as associative data, and become maps.
-The look something like (`{:sym {"name" "b", "namespace" "a"}, :name "b", :namespace "a"}` if you must know.
-Perhaps a better behaviour would be to store them as colon prefixed strings, and have some magic to automatically hydrate such strings as keywords.

    Records are saved as regular maps.
 Types defined with `deftype` also cast down to maps, but their attributes for some reason are `under_scored` rather